DIamond Buying Guide

 Scintillation – The overall appearance of light when the diamond, light or we move.
 As well as the contrast of the Fire & Brilliance pattern which is formed when looking at a polished diamond face up.

 If the diamond is cut poorly the light will pass through the stone and not be refracted back to our eye.
-This will mean your Diamond will look dull and lifeless.
+This will mean your diamond will look dull and lifeless.
 If however it is cut well then the light will be returned back to us and we will see the sparkle and life that we want in our Diamonds.
 Below is an example of how light passes through a Diamond.

 There are five different grades to the Cut of the Diamond and they are as follows: